aimmac23/selenium-video-node/INSTALLATION.md

 Note that videos are only available after the Session has been closed - for example, by calling RemoteWebDriver.quit() (as a Java example).

+WARNING: By default the Hub will only store 200 recently recorded videos to avoid diskfilling the machine.
+See [Additional Features](ADDITIONAL_FEATURES.md) on how to change this behaviour.

 ## Code Examples

 See [ExampleSeleniumTests.java](src/test/java/com/aimmac23/hub/examples/ExampleSeleniumTests.java) and [AbstractVideoSeleniumTest.java](src/test/java/com/aimmac23/hub/examples/AbstractVideoSeleniumTest.java) for a Java example how how you can integrate videos into your Selenium tests.